The Lego Batman Movie (soundtrack): Background

 — — McKay on the soundtrack to The Lego Batman Movie.

 Chris McKay initially planned The Lego Batman Movie as a musical film.
 Speaking to Entertainment Weekly, he said that "I think if we had more time, there would have been a version of this movie that would have been a full musical and had more point of view songs like that for sure.
 But really, we just wanted people to leave the theater smiling and feel good as Batman embraces these people."

 Apart from composition, Balfe also wrote few songs for the film, including "Who's The (Bat) Man" and "I Found You".
 Hefti's theme from the television series was interpreted for the original song "Who's The (Bat)Man" performed by Fall Out Boy frontman Patrick Stump.
-The song depicts about the origin story of Bruce Wayne.
-McKay planned for a standalone original song to Batman as "he loved the idea that Batman fancied himself to be a Marilyn Manson/Trent Reznor type, somewhere between industrial and rap.
+The song depicts the origin story of Bruce Wayne.
+McKay planned for a standalone original song for Batman as "he loved the idea that Batman fancied himself to be a Marilyn Manson/Trent Reznor type, somewhere between industrial and rap.
 He saw himself as this warrior poet and writes these earnest, dark-feeling songs".
 In the initial edit, the team planned to use "Bodies", but Warner Bros. felt that the song was not appropriate for a children's film, hence McKay roped in a team of songwriters to pen down a song for Batman.
 He initially liked the demo written by DJ Cheapshot which was "really funny, and also cool".

 Other songs include: "Man in the Mirror" by Glen Ballard, a remix of "Heroes (We Could Be)" performed by Alesso, and remixed by Hard Rock Sofa and Skidka, "One" by Harry Nilsson and "(I Just) Died in Your Arms" performed by Cutting Crew.
 "Everything Is Awesome", which was featured in the soundtrack of The Lego Movie, was also included in the soundtrack.
 This version was performed by Richard Cheese & Lounge Against the Machine.
 However, the song was not featured in the film.